maestro-os/kern-profile/README.md

 The following issues need to be fixed in the future:
 - Only one CPU core is supported
 - Only x86 in 32 bits is supported
+- The plugin does not allow to generate [memory flamegraphs](https://www.brendangregg.com/FlameGraphs/memoryflamegraphs.html)